When Are Stipends Taxable and How Do They Work?

 While most meal stipends are taxable, there’s an exception.
 If employees must remain on-site during their meal breaks, the stipend can be considered non-taxable under regulations outlined in Section 119 of The Internal Revenue Code.

 Example: Wix employees receive a biweekly allowance to spend on food deliveries, groceries, dinner subscription boxes, and local restaurants.

-Employees who hope to start a family can gain support from a Family Care and Formation account which offers support for fertility, adoption and surrogacy services.
-Taxation is complex for family formation benefits, with IRS Pub.
+Employees who hope to start a family can gain support from a Family Care and Formation account which offers support for fertility, adoption, and surrogacy services.
+Taxation is complex for family forming benefits, with IRS Pub.
 502 providing guidance that the following procedures may be considered part of your tax-deductible medical expenses only if required to overcome your, your spouse, or your dependent’s ability to have children: